-The Revert Macros command in the File menu lets you revert to a previous version of your macros.
-If you find you have really messed up your macros, you can revert to how they were when you first launched Keyboard Maestro, or how they were yesterday or even several days ago.
+The Revert Macros menu in the File menu lets you revert to a previous version of your macros.
+If you find you have really messed up your macros, you can restore your macros to a backup version of how they were when you first launched Keyboard Maestro, or how they were yesterday or even several days ago.